“Winter is the time for comfort, for good food and warmth, for the touch of a friendly hand and for a talk beside the fire: it is the time for home.“

 Tree Trimming

-Overgrown or weak tree limbs can be a hazard in winter storms, posing the risk of falling onto your home, vehicles, or power lines.
-Trimming these potentially troublesome branches is a proactive way to minimize damage and maintain safety.
+Overgrown or weak tree limbs can be a hazard in winter storms as they have the risk of falling onto your home, vehicles, or power lines.
+Trim these potentially troublesome branches to minimize damage and maintain safety.

 Securing Outdoor Furniture

-Loose outdoor furniture can become airborne projectiles in high winds or storms, causing damage to your property or even your neighbors’.
-Securing or storing these items properly can prevent unnecessary damage and liability.
+Loose outdoor furniture can become dangerous in high winds or storms.
+Secure or store these items to prevent damage to your property or your neighbors’.
+This simple step can help avoid unnecessary damage and liability.

 Benefits

-Taking care of your yard and securing your outdoor belongings serve to reduce the risk of damage to your property during inclement weather.
-In addition, a well-maintained yard and secured outdoor items contribute to your property’s overall aesthetic and curb appeal.
+Taking care of your yard and securing outdoor items reduces damage risk during bad weather.
+A neat yard and secured items also improve your home’s look and curb appeal.

 Energy Efficiency